 I wrote a non-fiction book called "Almighty."
 It's about nuclear weapons, the activists who resist them, and the bureaucracy that maintains them.
 It is part historical adventure, part courtroom drama, part moral thriller.
 You can order it here.
-Here's my list of upcoming book-related appearances:
+The paperback is out Aug.
+1.

 In the flesh, she does not have an aura.
 She’s not lit from within.
 Heads do not snap in her direction when she walks through a hotel lobby in a baggy maxi-dress and brown calf-high boots, flanked by her dutiful makeup artist of 35 years and her imperious publicist — the few celebrity trappings of a woman who stubbornly considers herself a working actor, and nothing more.

 “Mid-winter.
 When I was about 7 years old.
 My sister and a couple of her friends were playing on a frozen creek that was not frozen entirely.
 And I told her, ‘Get off the ice.
 It’s not safe.
 It’s too dangerous.
 I’ll check it out for you.’
 And then the ice cracked under me, and I fell in.”